purn1mak/Kafka-SMM-CrashCourse/README.md

 - **Consumer Group:** Consumers that come from the same group ID.
 - **Consumers:** Read data from brokers by pulling in the data.
 They subscribe to 1 ore more topics.
 ![Image](https://github.com/purn1mak/Kafka-SMM-CrashCourse/blob/master/KafkaWhiteBoarding.png)

+## Kafka Guarantees
+At a high-level Kafka gives the following guarantees:

+ - Messages sent by a producer to a particular topic partition will be appended in the order they are sent.
+ - A consumer instance sees records in the order they are stored in the log.
+ - For a topic with replication factor N, we will tolerate up to N-1 server failures without losing any records committed to the log.